yqx7150/VAN-ICC/README.md

 Left: The training process of VAN-ICC-I. Right: The training process of VAN-ICC-K. The differences between VAN-ICC-I and VAN-ICC-K are the IFFT and SOS module and that the input and output of VAN-ICC-K are in k-space domain.
 IFFT stands for the inverse FFT.
 Average denotes the average operator conducted across the channel directions.

-## Compression and reconstruction experiments on image domain.
+## Compression and reconstruction experiments on image domain
 <div align="center"><img src="https://github.com/yqx7150/VAN-ICC/blob/main/Fig4.jpg"> </div>

 (a) Comparison of compression results on brain dataset for different methods. (b) Comparison of compression results on cardiac dataset for different methods.
 Complex-valued PI reconstruction results and the intensity of residual maps is five times magnified. (c) Re-construction results by L1-SPIRiT of the under-sampled cardiac dataset compressed by different methods.
 Bottom: The 15x absolute difference images between the reference image and reconstruction images.